 Think mountain tops poking through fluffy clouds or steamy hot saunas smelling of exotic fruits.
 Think healthy free food for your kids any time of the day.
 Or rustic farm life just a few steps away.
-Think Swiss Holiday Park.
+Think Swiss Holiday Park Resort.

 If this sounds like a dream, it is not.
-The top rated Swiss family hotel, Swiss Holiday Park in the canton of Schwyz, offers all of this – and more.
-The four in-house restaurants, kids club, outdoor kart track, mini golf course and water park for the little ones complete the dream.
+The top-rated Swiss family hotel, Swiss Holiday Park Resort in the canton of Schwyz, offers all of this – and more.
+The four in-house restaurants, kids club, outdoor kart track, mini-golf course, and water park for the little ones complete the dream.
 And the farm animals teach kids a valuable lesson about where milk is from (no, it does not grow on supermarket shelves).

-Ready, steady, check in at Swiss Holiday Park in Morschach
+Checking in at Swiss Holiday Park Resort in Morschach

 Our little one is encouraged to climb the wooden stairs that lead up to the check-in counter.
-There, he can observe colorful fish in the aquarium behind, and he is being greeted by a picture of cheeky racoon “Tom“, the hotel’s mascot.
+There, he can observe colorful fish in the aquarium behind, and he is being greeted by a picture of the cheeky raccoon “Tom“, the hotel’s mascot.

 Soaking in the happiness